aleperdriel/llm-rpg/README.md

 # The biggest Lliar

 We all have this friend or family member who always tend to lie in their stories... or at least exagerate every part of it.
-You know whay kind of people I am talking about.
+You know what kind of people I am talking about.
 Push them in their craziness in this multiple choice story where you influence the liar!

 ## Features